 By all means create yourself a crazy, oddball world, but try not to defy logic; the unnaturalness of it will be more noticeable than you realise.
 It’s important to ask yourself logical questions throughout conception to keep it from distracting and niggling at the player.
 Here are a few examples:

 - Consistency: Keep any speculative elements consistent throughout.
-For example, in the first Hobbit movie ending, you could have fucken told us before that you had a giant flying eagle, GANDALF.
+(You could have fucken told us before that you had a giant flying eagle, GANDALF)

 - Consequences: Consider all of the unintended consequences.
 Don’t ignore the bad things that would likely happen from a situation because you don’t think it fits.
 Make sure to have reasons for these things.
 The background information and conflicts of your speculative element will add richness to your world (note that this doesn’t mean you have to force feed the player with information at the start though).

 - Nature: Consider how nature will affect an area or civilisation.
 I’ll admit this is my weakness as I find it kind of dullsville and not that relevant, personally.
-But as an example, a mountain will have a dry or rainy side depending on winds from the sea etc.
+But as an example, a mountain will have a dry or rainy side depending on winds from the sea etc (omg snore)

 - Human nature: There will be many complications that arise from power, such as rare magic or a powerful mage.
 The rare might become hunted, there will be power imbalances or fear mongering.
 Consider human nature at its ugliest and its best.